SitecorePowerShell/Book/authoring-reports.md

 * The action script should be within the path `/Internal/List View/Ribbon/[Object type]`.
 The `[Object type]` is the name of the .Net class for which the action is valid.
 For example, if you want your action to be visible for `Sitecore.Data.Items.Item` then save the script at the path `/Internal/List View/Ribbon/Item`.
 * If the action script has no rules defined in the "Show if rules are met or not defined" field it will appear for all objects passed to `Show-ListView` that are of the type based on location.
 Rules will provide more granular control and allow for rule-based conditions that determine action visibility.

+##### Using rules to control action visibility

+Rules add the full power of the Sitecore rules engine – similarly to what you can do on context menu items or ribbon actions in Content Editor.
+Some examples where this can be useful include only enabling or disabling the action for items located under a specific branch of the tree or if a [persistent session][7] exists.

+The following screenshot shows how to create an action that only appears in reports that list objects of type Item that are of template Schedule.

 #### UI Elements

 The `Show-ListView` command provides the *Hide* parameter to control visibility of the UI elements.